laszlocph/gimlet-documentation/src/pages/docs/tutorials/ai-deployments/flowise-deployment-tutorial.md

 - **Remote CUDA Resources:** If you don't have access to Nvidia GPUs locally, you can still utilize CUDA on the cloud.
 - **File Syncing:** Keep code consistent across your team and their machines.
 - **Easily Share Flowise:** Add social authentication and set up HTTPS connection between your Flowise and your teammates.

-## Choose Gimlet When You Work with Flowise

-> Give Gimlet a try now to deploy Flowise.